 Now you need to decide just how you are going to sell your collection.
 Are you looking to sell it all together, in smaller groups, or one at a time?
 You may want to sell some of your more valuable books as one group, while you sell the rest as another group.

-#3 – Decide Where to Sell Your Old Comic Books
+#3 – Decide Where to Sell your Comic Books

 This step involves finding a reputable buyer.
 Businesses and individuals who buy comic books in person or online are not always in it for the love of the comics, they are in it to underpay sellers and make more profit for themselves – they especially like those sellers who aren’t aware of the value of their collections.

-#4 – Be Realistic about Selling your Comic Book Collection
+#4 – Be Realistic about Selling your Collection

-#5 – Sell Your Old Comics by Mail to Dylan Universe Comics
+#5 – Sell Comics Online with Dylan Universe Comics

 At Dylan Universe Comics, we’re a father and son team that buys old comics by mail from around the country.
 We have extensive knowledge of all types of comic books from every era, and always offer the best prices we can to sellers.
 When you work with us, you can be assured that you will be treated with honesty and without pressure.

-Here are three easy steps to selling us your collection:
+Here are three easy steps to selling your comic collection with us:

 - Email us with your name, city and state, a list of your old comic books, and any other information you think we need to know.
 We might ask you to send us pictures of certain books.